The last island on the Outer Banks, Ocracoke Island in North Carolina is full of history, natural beauty, and untamed and raw appeal.

 HOW TO GET TO OCRACOKE ISLAND

-The only way to reach Ocracoke is taking a ferry or small plane.
+The only way to reach Ocracoke is by taking a ferry or small plane.
 We took the free ferry from Hatteras Island that got us to this beautiful island in about 45 minutes.

 When coming from down South or west, you can take the toll ferry from Cedar Island or Swan quarter which takes about 2 ½ hours.